tbrown/adventures/_posts/1917-10-01-paddy-beaver.markdown

 and chuckle as they looked out at the great pile of sticks and mud which Paddy had built for a house, but in which she had forgotten to make a room.
-At least they supposed that she had forgotten this very important thing. she must have, for there wasn't any room.
+At least they supposed that she had forgotten this very important thing.
+She must have, for there wasn't any room.
 It was a great joke.
-They laughed a lot about it, and they lost a great deal of the respect for Paddy which they had had since she built his wonderful dam.
+They laughed a lot about it, and they lost a great deal of the respect for Paddy which they had had since she built her wonderful dam.

-Jerry and Peter sat in the moonlight talking it over.
-Paddy had stopped bringing sticks for his wall. she had dived down out of sight, and she was gone a long time.
-Suddenly Jerry noticed that the water had grown very, very muddy all around Paddy's new house. she wrinkled his brows trying to think what Paddy could be doing.
+Mary and Peter sat in the moonlight talking it over.
+Paddy had stopped bringing sticks for her wall.
+She had dived down out of sight, and she was gone a long time.
+Suddenly Mary noticed that the water had grown very, very muddy all around Paddy's new house.
+She wrinkled her brows trying to think what Paddy could be doing.
 Presently Paddy came up for air.
-Then he went down again, and the water grew muddier than ever.
+Then she went down again, and the water grew muddier than ever.
 This went on for a long time.
 Every little while Paddy would come up for air and a few minutes of rest.
 Then down she would go, and the water would grow muddier and muddier.

-At last Jerry could stand it no longer. she just had to see what was going on. she slipped into the water and swam over to where the water was muddiest.
+At last Mary could stand it no longer.
+She just had to see what was going on.
+She slipped into the water and swam over to where the water was muddiest.
 Just as she got there up came Paddy.

-"Hello, Cousin Jerry!" said he.
+"Hello, Cousin Mary!" said she.
 "I was just going to invite you over to see what you think of my house inside.
 Just follow me."

-Paddy dived, and Jerry dived after him. she followed Paddy in at one of the three doorways under water and up a smooth hall right into the biggest, nicest bedroom Jerry had ever seen in all his life. she just gasped in sheer surprise. she couldn't do anything else. she couldn't find his tongue to say a word.
-Here she was in this splendid great room up above the water, and she had been so sure that there wasn't any room at all! she just didn't know what to make of it.
+Paddy dived, and Mary dived after her.
+She followed Paddy in at one of the three doorways under water and up a smooth hall right into the biggest, nicest bedroom Mary had ever seen in all her life.
+She just gasped in sheer surprise.
+She couldn't do anything else.
+She couldn't find her tongue to say a word.
+Here she was in this splendid great room up above the water, and she had been so sure that there wasn't any room at all!
+She just didn't know what to make of it.

 Paddy's eyes twinkled.
-"Well," said he, "what do you think of it?"
+"Well," said she, "what do you think of it?"

-"I--I--think it is splendid, just perfectly splendid!
+"I — I — think it is splendid, just perfectly splendid!
 But I don't understand it at all, Cousin Paddy.
-I--I--Where is that great pile of mud I helped you build in the middle?"
-Jerry looked as foolish as he felt when she asked this.
+I — I — where is that great pile of mud I helped you build in the middle?"
+Mary looked as foolish as she felt when she asked this.

 "Why, I've dug it all away.
 That's what made the water so muddy," replied Paddy.

 "But what did you build it for in the first place?"
-Jerry persisted.
+Mary persisted.

 "Because I had to have something to rest my sticks against while I was building my walls, of course," replied Paddy.
 "When I got the tops fastened together for a roof, they didn't need a support any longer, and then I dug it away to make this room.
 I couldn't have built such a big room any other way.
-I see you don't know very much about house-building, Cousin Jerry."
+I see you don't know very much about house-building, Cousin Mary."

-"I--I'm afraid I don't," confessed Jerry sadly.
+"I — I'm afraid I don't," confessed Mary sadly.

-XIII

-THE QUEER STOREHOUSE
+<h2 id="ch13"><a href="#ch13"><span>XIII</span> The Strange Storehouse</a></h2>

-Everybody knew that Paddy the Beaver was laying up a supply of food for the winter, and everybody thought it was queer food.
+Everybody knew that Paddy the Beaver was laying up a supply of food for the winter, and everybody thought it was strange food.
 That is, everybody but Prickly Porky the Porcupine thought so.
-Prickly Porky likes the same kind of food, but she never lays up a supply. she just goes out and gets it when she wants it, winter or summer.
+Prickly Porky likes the same kind of food, but she never lays up a supply.
+She just goes out and gets it when she wants it, winter or summer.
 What kind of food was it?
 Why, bark, to be sure.
-Yes, Sir, it was just bark--the bark of certain kinds of trees.
+Yes, Sir, it was just bark — the bark of certain kinds of trees.

-Now Prickly Porky can climb the trees and eat the bark right there, but Paddy the Beaver cannot climb, and if she should just eat the bark that he can reach from the ground it would take such a lot of trees to keep him filled up that she would soon spoil the Green Forest.
+Now Prickly Porky can climb the trees and eat the bark right there, but Paddy the Beaver cannot climb, and if she should just eat the bark that she can reach from the ground it would take such a lot of trees to keep her filled up that she would soon spoil the Green Forest.
 You know, when the bark is taken off a tree all the way around, the tree dies.
 That is because all the things that a tree draws out of the ground to make it grow and keep it alive are carried up from the roots in the sap, and the